**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Let dry.

-Step 5.
-Add a second coat of Mod Podge to the front of the leaves.
+Brush a layer of Mod Podge on the second side of the leaves.

 Let dry.